KH-2002

 The KH-2002 Khaybar (خیبر Khayber) is an Iranian-designed assault rifle, derived from the DIO S 5.56 assault rifle (an unlicensed clone of the Chinese Norinco CQ, which in turn is an unlicensed copy of the American M16) and further developed by Iran's Defense Industries Organization (DIO).
 It was designed in 2001 with samples produced in 2003 with the eventual production of the KH2002 commencing in 2004.
-It is similar in appearance to the FAMAS.
+It is similar in appearance to the QBZ-95 and the FAMAS.

 Its improved version, released in 2009, was known as "Sama" (سما).

 History

 In the early 2000s, Iran was testing prototypes of G3 battle rifles made under license for the Iranian military in bullpup configurations to test their feasibility.
-This was later dropped in favor of a similar weapon that's chambered in 5.56 NATO.
+This was later dropped in favor of a similar weapon that is chambered in 5.56 NATO.
+The KH-2002 was planned, from 2006, to replace the G3s in the Iranian military.

 According to a Global Security Studies report, it was observed that Venezuela received 18,000 KH-2002s sold to them by Iran in 2007.
 In the same year, an investigation was carried out in Uruguay in an attempt to bring KH-2002s into the country through Venezuela, which was a violation of UN embargo rules against Iran, according to reports in the Washington Times.
 According to the article, all 18,000 rifles and 15,000 rounds of Iranian-made 5.56mm NATO ammunition were confiscated.

 In 2008, Iran had sent ten samples of the KH-2002 to Syria in order to compete for a potential contract with the Syrian Army against the AK-74M.
 Eight KH-2002s used in field tests jammed numerous times, leaving two of them in working condition.

 It has been suggested that production of the KH-2002 was discontinued in 2012 after DIO was unable to find customers willing to buy the assault rifle.